SemanticSoftwareLab/Supplements-LDK2017/README.md

-# Supplementary Materials for our ICSC 2017 Submission
+# Supplementary Materials for our ESWC 2017b Submission
 This repository contains the supplementary materials used to reproduce the experiments submitted to the [14th Extended Semantic Web Conference (ESWC 2017)](http://2017.eswc-conferences.org).